Particle41/devops-challenge-senior/README.md

 - Software development (in general), by creating an extremely minimal web service.
-- Docker, including creating a Docker container image from scratch
+- Containers, including creating a container container image from scratch and publishing it.
 - Kubernetes, in particular the AWS cloud-native flavor of Kubernetes (Elastic Kubernetes Service).
 - Terraform, including writing a module and using it to deploy infrastructure.